SteveBronder/hedgeable_ads/README.md

  - The final models created from the tuning and training routine as well as the tuning objects and imputation objects.
  - *_train_mod: the final tuned model for either C5.0, hdrdr, and the stack of both
  - *_tune_mod: the tuning object returned from mlr.
 This is mostly used to analyze how the model reacted to new hyperparameters. height_tune is used to build the imputation models in tuning_ads and tuning_c50
- - *_final_mod: The final models tuned over the entire dataset
+ - *_final_mod: The final models tuned over the entire dataset.
+These are used in the prediction script predict for new data.
  - impute_ad_list: The impute object used to reimpute over new data for prediction
 3. img
  - Contains pictures that analyze the respective tuning object hyperparameters